CWFC-CCFB/SIMEXGLM/README.md

 Compared to other existing packages implementing the SIMEX technique, the SIMEXGLM package allows the specification of multiple terms involving the linear term plus some transformation of the variables with measurement errors.
 For instance, if W is the variable with measurement error, the package allows the fit of the model E[Y] = g(W, W<sup>2</sup>), with g being the link function.
 An example of code is shown below.

 The source code of the SIMEXGLM package is freely available at https://github.com/CWFC-CCFB/SIMEXGLM .
 The SIMEXGLM package is licensed under the GNU Lesser General Public License v3.0 (LGPL-3).

+The backend of this R package is implemented in Java in two libraries:

+* repicea, licensed under LGPL-3 (https://github.com/CWFC-CCFB/repicea)
+* repicea-mathstats, licensed under LGPL-3 (https://github.com/CWFC-CCFB/repicea-mathstats)

 Tickets can be created at https://github.com/CWFC-CCFB/SIMEXGLM/issues .